TheOdinProject/curriculum/foundations/html_css/inspecting-html-and-css/inspecting-html-and-css.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

-*   https://www.freecodecamp.org/news/how-to-use-css-overview-in-chrome-developer-tools/ is an article which goes indepth on how we can utilize css             overview in developer tools to check the colours ,font-styles, media-queries etc. used on a particular webpage .
+*   [This article about how we can utilize css overview in the developer tools](https://www.freecodecamp.org/news/how-to-use-css-overview-in-chrome-developer-tools/) to check the colors, font styles, media-queries, etc. used on a particular webpage.

 ### Knowledge Check